0xDegenDeveloper/GoL2/tests/README.md

 ### Then,

-Copy all of the printed output:
+Copy all of the printed output that looks like this:

-e.g.

 ```
 [DEBUG] data:application/json,{         (raw: 0x646174613a6170706c69636174696f6e2f6a736f6e2c7b